The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Defining the codon model

+Now assuming a continuous time Markov chain, we may recover a rate matrix, $Q$ from a transition matrix, $M(t)$, by taking the derivative of $M(t)$ and evaluate it at $t=0$.
+By applying this operation to $M_{triplet}$ we are given the result:

 where $I$ is the $ 4 \times 4 $ identity matrix.
-Note that the assumption of equal rates of change across codon sites is made.
-This assumption can be relaxed but in our case it will remain for simplicity.
-Another assumption made in all codon models is that the rate of multiple substitutions is zero, \emph{e.g.} the rate of $ AAA \rightarrow AGG =0 $ as two DNA mutations are required.
-This property is automatically present in the $ Q_{triplet} $ matrix as given.
+Here, the $Q_{k}$ describe the underlying DNA rates of change processes of different codon positions: $Q_{1}$ for position 1, $Q_{2}$ for position 2 and $Q_{3}$ for position 3.
+Typically one takes the constraint that $Q_{1} = Q_{2} = Q_{3}$, i.e. the underlying DNA rate of change process is the same at all three codon positions.
+We recall that an assumption almost always made in codon models is that the rate of multiple substitutions is zero, \emph{e.g.} the rate of $ AAA \rightarrow AGG =0 $ as two DNA mutations are required.
+This property is automatically present in the $ Q_{triplet} $ matrix as given: the zero matrix entries of the matrix $I$ ensure that entries of $Q_{triplet}$ are zero for multiple substitutions.

 We define a $ 64 \times 64 $ matrix $G$ to contain information about the rates of change of codons with respect to their amino acid counterparts.
 It contains $ \omega $ for non-synonymous substitutions, $1$ for synonymous substitutions and $0$ for prohibited substitutions (to and from stop codons).
-Note that it is not necessary for $G$ to have zero entries for matrix entries that represent multiple substitution mutations.
-We then define the MG style codon model as
+We then have: